Do smart cars make us smarter on the roads?

 State Farm reported drivers in vehicles equipped with adaptive cruise control or lane-keeping assist admit to using their smart phones while driving at significantly higher rates than those without the latest technology.

 For those with lane-keeping assist, 42% of drivers admitted to using video chat, compared to only 20% without.
-Similarly for adaptive cruise control, those numbers are 39 percent compared to only 19%.
+Similarly for adaptive cruise control, those numbers are 39% compared to only 19%.

 While local law enforcement does not track specific types of vehicles involved in crashes, they stressed additional safety measures do not mean drivers can take their eyes off the road.